bandanna2k/parkrun-stats/README.md

 - Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables.

-- Change 'How are we doing test to assume next event number'

 - Friends table

-- Most runs with table
+- 'Most runs with other athletes' table

 ## Fixed Issues